Alphabet of Sirach: The second Alphabet

 The 22 Hebrew proverbs are quite different in character from the Aramaic ones, and much more recent.
 Half of the proverbs are borrowed from the Talmud, and are only a pretext for the presentation of a number of legends surrounding Ben Sira.
 Ben Sira is presented as the son of Jeremiah, born to the prophet's own daughter who dipped in a mikveh into which Jeremiah was previously forced to lay seed.
 Ben Sira's fame reached Nebuchadnezzar II, who called him to his court.
 Nebuchadnezzar sets forth various ordeals for Ben Sira, who responds with 22 stories.

 Lilith narrative

-The book is known for its earliest depiction of Lilith.
+The book is known for having the first depiction of Lilith as a singular mythological figure.